matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 ## Facilities report

 A facilities report outlines an institution’s facilities, climate, security, staffing, insurance and loan history.
 Examples of standard facilities reports are to be found on the websites of the registrars groups listed in the External resources section.
 Most institutions have a completed report on file which has been verified by a registrar.
-The purpose of this document is to assure a lender that the borrower has a history of professional and responsible care of museum artefacts.
+The purpose of this document is to assure a lender that the borrower has a history of professional and responsible care of museum artifacts.
 It is often required by a lender in the early stages of a loan request to determine if the borrower’s facilities are appropriate.
 Further dialogue may then be initiated between the lending and borrowing institutions to discuss the specific needs of a particular artwork.
-The installation and maintenance of time-based media works of art requires specific skills and expertise, we are therefore suggesting that it might be useful to attach an addendum to the standard facilities report asking questions specific to time-based media works.
-The purpose of these guidelines is to gauge the suitability and level of expertise of the borrowing institution with regard to the specific needs of time-based media works.
+The installation and maintenance of media artworks requires specific skills and expertise, we are therefore suggesting that it might be useful to attach an addendum to the standard facilities report asking questions specific to media artworks.
+The purpose of these guidelines is to gauge the suitability and level of expertise of the borrowing institution with regard to the specific needs of media art.

 <ul class="collapsible" data-collapsible="accordion">